ethicsatbrandeis/ethicsatbrandeis.github.io/index.md

 ## Upcoming Meetings
 ### Guest talk with Ben Tarnoff, co-founder and editor of Logic Magazine, May 5th, 2020

 Ben Tarnoff is tech worker, writer, and co-founder of Logic Magazine.
-He's been one of the leading writters chronicling labor activism in the techonology sector.
+He's been one of the leading writers chronicling labor activism in the techonology sector.

 #### Readings